-Of course I’m conveniently ignoring the middle ground: the millions of us who love the best Scottish song not written by a Scotsman.
-Another admission: I briefly fell out of love with “Mull of Kintyre” after my grandmother bought the single—possibly the only music purchase of her life—and danced around the house.
+Of course I’m conveniently ignoring the middle ground, the millions of us who love the best Scottish song not written by a Scotsman.
+I was hooked from the start as a nine-year-old, although I must admit I soon fell out of love with “Mull of Kintyre” after my grandmother bought the single—possibly the only music purchase of her life—and danced around the house.
 Not cool.
-But those bagpipes are like a siren, in the classical sense rather than the annoying sense.
+But those bagpipes are like a siren — in the alluring, classical sense rather than the loud, annoying sense.

-“Mull of Kintyre,” which Paul co-wrote with Denny Laine and is credited to their band Wings, replaced the Beatles’ “She Loves You” to become the biggest selling UK single of all time upon its 1977 release.
+“Mull of Kintyre,” which Paul co-wrote with Denny Laine and is credited to their band Wings, became the biggest selling UK single of all time upon its 1977 release, breaking the record held by “She Loves You,” from Paul’s former band.
 It held the title until the Band Aid charity single “Do They Know It’s Christmas?” came out in 1984.
 “Mull of Kintyre” topped the UK charts for nine weeks, and also went to No. 1 in such countries as West Germany, the Netherlands, Switzerland, Australia, and New Zealand.
 Its charm was lost on those in North America, who preferred the flip-side, “Girls’ School.”
 Well, their loss.